 Since our book selection depends on what is generously donated to us, we are not able to guarantee specific titles.
 However, it never hurts to ask!
 You are welcome to note any titles or topics you’d like to see in your order, and we will do our best to provide as many relevant books as we can.

 In order to spread the joy of reading to as many kids as possible, we ask that you limit your request to one book per child served (an estimate is perfectly fine for situations where the number of children is unpredictable).
 We are able to fill four requests per organization per year.

 While our mission focuses on book ownership, we understand the great importance of a robust classroom library to keep kids engaged with reading while in school.
 For this purpose we are able to offer the more “well-loved” books that come our way, which can either be requested from the “Used Books” section of our book request form or chosen by you at our periodic Used Book Giveaways.
 Please email firstname.lastname@example.org with your name and organization if you would like to be added to our email list for these giveaways.

 Please note: Since used books are sorted more broadly than our regular books, requests for used books may take longer to fill.
 There are times when we are unable to supply used books.

-Please request books at least 10 business days before they are needed.
+Please request books at least 1 month before they are needed.
 We fill requests on a first-requested, first-filled basis, so the sooner you can submit your request the better chance you will have in receiving all your books on time.
-During our peak request seasons (April-June and October-December) or for larger requests (300+ books), we recommend requesting at least a month in advance.
+During our peak request seasons (April-June and October-December) or for larger requests (300+ books), we recommend requesting further in advance, if possible.

 We rely on individuals as well as groups of volunteers to help us work toward our mission, and have a variety of opportunities available in each of our programs.
 Please submit a volunteer application if you’d like to get involved!